 While both Puffy and Tuft & Needle offer both lower-priced options and luxury models, there are significant differences in their pricing strategies.
 This is most apparent when comparing their flagship mattresses, as the T&N Original is less expensive than the flagship Puffy.
-The trend continues through their deluxe options —Tuft & Needle’s Mint mattress costs only slightly more than the T&N Original, whereas the Puffy Lux and Royal have luxury mattress pricing.
+The trend continues through their deluxe options —Tuft & Needle’s Mint mattress costs only slightly more than the T&N Original, whereas the Puffy Lux Hybrid and Royal Hybrid have luxury mattress pricing.

 The T&N Hybrid is an outlier, given that pocketed coils tend to cost more than foam support cores.
 While more expensive than the company’s all-foam options, it is still lower-priced than many hybrid competitors.

 For many people, the low price of the T&N Original will make it more appealing than the Puffy.
 However, it’s still important to ensure you choose the right mattress for your needs.
 If both fall within your budget, one may be more suitable for you than the other, regardless of price.

 |Lifetime, Limited||Free to all 50 states|